Local Government Purchasing and Contracting

 2016 SOG Purchasing Courses:

-Registration for Basic Purchasing will open in late winter.
+Registration for Basic Purchasing is currently open - click here to register.
 Registration for Construction Contracting and Intermediate Purchasing will open in June 2016.
 A 10% combo-course discount is available for those who register for both Construction Contracting and Intermediate Purchasing.
+Registration for Introduction to Local Government Finance will open in during the summer 2016.

 - 2016 CAGP Spring Conference March 6-9, 2016 (Greenville Convention Center)